-Creating Kubernetes YAML Files
+Creating Kubernetes YAML files

-The best way to understand the conversion from Docker Compose to Kubernetes is to see a real example of what the conversion looks like.
+The best way to understand the migration from Docker Compose to Kubernetes is to see a real example of what the conversion looks like.
 Let’s take the above snippet of quoteServices and convert it to a form that Kubernetes can understand.

 The first thing to understand is that the above Docker Compose block will get converted into two separate sections, a Deployment and a Service.

 As its name implies, the deployment tells Kubernetes most of what it needs to know about how to deploy the containers.
-This information includes things like what to name the containers, where to pull the images from, how many containers to create, etc. The deployment for quoteServices is shown here:
+This information includes things like what to name the containers, where to pull the images from, how many containers to create, etc. The deployment for quoteServices is shown below.

-This service definition tells Kubernetes to take the containers that have a name = quoteServices, as defined under selector, and to make them reachable using quote-services as hostname and port 8080.
+This service definition tells Kubernetes to take the containers that have a name = quoteServices, as defined under selector, and make them reachable using quote-services as hostname and port 8080.
 So again, this service can be reached at http://quote-services:8080 from within the Kubernetes application.
-The flexibility to define services this way allows us to keep our URLs intact within our application, so no changes are needed due to networking concerns.
+The flexibility to define services this way allows us to keep our URLs intact within our application so no changes are needed due to networking concerns.

 By the end, we had taken a single Docker Compose file with about 24 blocks and converted it into about 20 different files, most of which contained a deployment and a service.
 This conversion was a big part of the migration effort.
-Initially, to “save” time, we used a tool called Kompose to generate deployment and services files automatically.
+Initially, to save time, we used a tool called Kompose to generate deployment and services files automatically.
 However, we ended up rewriting all of the files anyway once we knew what we were doing.
-Using Kompose is sort of like using Word to create webpages.
-Sure, it works, but you’re probably going to want to re-do most of it once you know what you’re doing because it adds a lot of extra tags that you don’t really want.
+Using Kompose is sort of like using Word to create web pages.
+Sure, it works, but you’re probably going to want to redo most of it once you know what you’re doing because it adds a lot of extra tags that you don’t really want.